lcmd-epfl/cibo/README.md

 Gaussian Process Regression: `GPR.py` Try the effect of different kernels: `Tanimoto` kernel performs quite well and is the default choice.
 Optionally also try Random Forest regression `RFR.py` interfaced with `sklearn`.

 To change the dataset `"dataset"`, initialization scheme (`"init_strategy"`) and number of training points `"ntrain"` open the `exp_configs_1.py` file.
-Other keywords have no effect for these two scripts and are only relevant for the Bayesian optimization runs.
+Other keywords have no effect on these two scripts and are only relevant for the Bayesian optimization runs.

 ### `AcqFuncPrice`

 Reproduce figures from the paper: for the two different datasets `Baumgartner` and `DirectAryl`.
-In both cases the scripts work identically, the main difference is the `config.py` scripts that controll the configurations that should be tested.
+In both cases the scripts work identically, the main difference is the `config.py` scripts that control the configurations that should be tested.
 Therein a list is defined and the experiments are performed subsequently:

 ```
 benchmark = [